knocklabs/docs/pages/getting-started/what-is-knock.md

 ## Product vs promotional notifications

 At Knock we're focussed on solving the needs of product, or transactional notifications.
-These are the notifications that occur in your product as a result of a user action taking place.
-Those actions may need to notify one or more of your users.
+These are the notifications that occur in your product as a result of a user action taking place, and those actions may need to notify one or more of your users.

-In contrast, promotional or marketing notifications are much more centered around the needs of sending promotions to segments of you userbase, typically to prospects vs existing users, although this is not a hard and fast rule.
+In contrast, promotional or marketing notifications are much more centered around the needs of sending promotions to segments of your user base, typically to prospects, although this is not a hard and fast rule.

 ## What can Knock do for my users?

 Knock can deliver the notifications experience that your users expect to find on the apps they use today;
-timely notifications, delivered to the right channel at the right time.
+timely notifications, delivered to the right channel, without receiving duplicates.
 These notifications help your users get back to your app and discover what they missed, while making sure they are not inundated with messages.

 Put simply: **we help to increase the quality of the notifications your users receive**.